-The Atlas of Life in the Coastal Wilderness Nature Map project is a new initiative to allow people to record sightings of different kinds of wildlife including birds.
-ALCW will import their database of recorded sightings going back over 20 years.
-We also have the guidance of experienced and knowledgeable birdwatchers.
-The data collected is uploaded to the CSIRO's Atlas of Life database in Canberra.
+The Noosa Nature Map project is a new initiative to allow people to record sightings of different kinds of wildlife including birds.
 This enables better decisions for the conservation and preservation of our wildlife.

 This system avoids scientific classifications in order to create a simple and easy to understand system for beginners as well as experts.

 By recording your sightings of birds you can add to our knowledge of the local birdlife, as well as learning for yourself about the natural world around us.
 If you don’t know the name of the species of bird you have photographed, our experts are happy to identify what you have seen.
 You will also be able to chat with other like-minded people about your experiences and observations.
 All sightings of birds are welcome, and we are especially interested in sightings of rare birds.

 So you are invited to participate in this project and share your photos of the local birds.
 It is a good way to enjoy nature and be part of the new wave of citizen science.

 Note: For all purposes there will be no difference in the treatment of records between sensitive and non-sensitive species.
 The moderator will consider all records to determine if the details of the location should be suppressed.

 Receive email alerts when new sightings are reported.